The Customer’s attention is drawn in particular to the provisions of clause 10.

 2.5 Any samples, drawings, descriptive matter, or advertising produced by Harboro and any descriptions or illustrations contained in Harboro’s catalogues or brochures are produced for the sole purpose of giving an approximate idea of the Goods described in them.
 They shall not form part of the Contract or have any contractual force.

 2.6 A quotation for the Goods given by Harboro shall not constitute an offer.
-A quotation shall only be valid for a period of 60 days from its date of issue unless otherwise stated.
+Due to price volatility in the market, prices may be subject to change and we reserve the right to requote at the time of order, unless otherwise stated.

 3.1 The Goods are described in the Specification.